 At any time, a person may make a motion in municipal court or superior court in a county in which there is no municipal court for the immediate return of a vehicle on the ground that there was no probable cause to seize it or that there is some other good cause, as determined by the court, for the return of the vehicle.
-A proceeding under this paragraph is a Chapter 5.1 case.
+A proceeding under this paragraph is a limited case.

-No officer or employee, however, shall impound any vehicle owned or operated by a nonprofit organization exempt from taxation pursuant to Section 501(c)(3)of the Internal Revenue Code which serves youth or senior citizens and provides transportation incidental to its programs or services.
+No officer or employee, however, shall impound any vehicle owned or operated by a nonprofit organization exempt from taxation pursuant to Section 501(c)(3) of the Internal Revenue Code which serves youth or senior citizens and provides transportation incidental to its programs or services.

 Comment.
 Section 53075.6 is amended to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
 VI, § 5(e).
 See also Code Civ.
-Proc. § 85 (general jurisdiction cases and Chapter 5.1 cases) & Comment.
+Proc. §§ 85, 85.1 (limited cases) & Comments.

-A Chapter 5.1 case is within the original jurisdiction of the municipal court or of the superior court in a county in which there is no municipal court.
+A limited case is within the original jurisdiction of the municipal court or of the superior court in a county in which there is no municipal court.
 Cal.
 Const. art.
 VI, § 10 (superior court jurisdiction); Code Civ.
 Proc. § 85.1 (municipal court jurisdiction).
 See also Code Civ.
-Proc. §§ 91, 904.5, 1085 (trial procedures and writ and appellate jurisdiction for Chapter 5.1 cases).
+Proc. §§ 91, 904.5, 1085 (trial procedures and writ and appellate jurisdiction for limited cases).